Neuro-Oncology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Evaluation and diagnosis in neuro-ophthalmology involves regular use of optical coherence tomography, autofluorescence, fluorescein angiography, and B- and A-scan ultrasonography.
-A basic understanding of these can complement neurologic practice.
+Evaluation and diagnosis in neuro-ophthalmology involves regular use of optical coherence tomography, B-scan and A-scan ultrasonography, retinal fluorescein angiography, and autofluorescence fundus photography.

 • Optical coherence tomography is a noninvasive ophthalmic imaging modality that generates high-resolution images of the retina, including the optic nerve head, that can be applied to observe optic nerve head swelling and detect retinal causes of vision loss. | |